 If your executives are bogged down in day-to-day tasks and need more time for strategic business-building work, this guide can help you discover whether a managed virtual assistant service might be the right solution to provide long-term administrative support.

-A managed remote executive assistant service can hire executive assistants without adding any management or HR overhead.
+A managed outsourced executive assistant service can hire executive assistants without adding any management or HR, reducing overhead.

-Plenty of virtual assistant agencies match you with freelancers or independent contractors.
-But when you hire an independent contractor, you are responsible for training, managing, and supervising the assistants’ work.
-The assistants you're outsourcing to aren't full-time employees of the agency.
+Many virtual assistant agencies connect you with freelancers or independent contractors.
+However, when you hire an independent contractor, you are responsible for training, managing, and supervising the assistant’s work.
+The assistants you're outsourcing aren't full-time employees of the agency.

 With a managed remote executive assistant service, you hire a company, not a group of individuals, one at a time.